What Does Conservatism Mean? The Origin and Types of Conservatism

 Meanwhile, social conservatism began in earnest in the mid-1800’s as a response to figures like Lincoln and Marx and the push for equality over the inequality of the Gilded Age.
 There had always been witch trials and Spanish Inquisition and inquisition myths, but again to start the story from Hobbes on, social conservatism in its modern form begins to arise as a movement in the mid-1800’s to oppose progressive social liberalism.

-If you stood with the Confederates in the Civil War or the Fascists in the World Wars, if you were Axis, if you were not Ally of the Union, you were socially conservative.
+If you stood with the Confederates in the Civil War or the Fascists in the World Wars, or to some extent with a figure like Cromwell, you were generally part of the populist right socially conservative movement of the day.

-On the other hand, if you stood with Washington, or Adams, or Eisenhower, or Churchill, or Truman you were classically conservative.
+On the other hand, if you stood with Washington, or Adams, or Eisenhower, or Churchill, or Truman… or even King George III and his Kingsmen… you were classically conservative.

 If you stood with the Barons of industry, Hoover, or Goldwater, you were somewhere in between.